 Children fed, nothing spent!

-I often fly my family around the world on a Saturday in order to increase airport based photo-opportunities.
-Naturally, I book myself first class and the kids, economy but a quick chat about the Fly With Chloe podcast nearly always gets them an upgrade to business.
+I often fly my family around the world on a Saturday in order to increase airport-based photo opportunities.
+Naturally, I book myself first class and the kids, economy but a quick chat about the Fly With Kirstie podcast nearly always gets them an upgrade to business.
 And that, of course, means that they get fed for nothing!
 And I still get to sit alone!

 So, there you go, a whole week and I’ve spent £2 on two children.
 Yes, a quid per kid!